-Actually more than 90% has to do directly with your core beliefs you formed as you grew up and are now stored in your subconscious mind.
+Actually, more than 90% has to do directly with your core beliefs you formed as you grew up and are now stored in your subconscious mind.
 You are unaware of that fact.
-Believe it or not you have been accumulating, accepting and storing beliefs into your subconscious mind over your life time.
+Believe it or not, you have been accumulating, accepting and storing beliefs in your subconscious mind over your lifetime.
 Really it is these stored core beliefs which directly influence and govern how you form your thoughts and how you think.

 In order to make a substantial change to how you think you have to understand how your mind works.

 Over 90 percent of all your thoughts are formed and govern by your core beliefs.
 These beliefs, unknown to you, embedded themselves in your subconscious mind.